 Brennan Dunn of Double Your Freelancing says, “An email course is just an autoresponder, which is a series of emails that are sent out over a period of time.”
 And that’s true.
 But an email course is more than that.
 It also teaches your audience something real, something necessary, and something related to your course by delivering lessons over a series of automatically generated emails.

 See it in action from creators Nat Eliason and Justin Mares of Programming for Marketers, who sent emails daily over the course of a week to deliver their content.

 Each one of those emails contains a mini lesson and at the end of the series, subscribers were given an invitation to join the full course Programming for Marketers.

 So, what exactly can email courses do for your business.
 Well, quite a lot actually.

 1. Collect email addresses

 You’ve heard us say it before, but your email list is the backbone of your business.
 You launch your course and make money by emailing your list about your course.
 The larger your list, the larger the number of potential buyers.

-But why are these the right people?
-Because the audience is qualified: They’re people who want a course, want to learn, and want to learn what you’re teaching.
-(Naturally, you’ll want to base your email course on a topic related to your full course, but more on that later.)
+But, why are these the right people?
+In short, the audience is qualified.
+They’re people who want a course, want to learn, and want to learn what you’re teaching.
+Naturally, you’ll want to base your email course on a topic related to your full course, but more on that later.